Summer in Vermont: 13 Dreamy Destinations

 What to Do in Shelburne

-The Vermont Teddy Bear Factory is an enjoyable place to visit, especially if you’re visiting with children.
+The Vermont Teddy Bear Factory is a sweet place to visit, especially if you’re visiting with children.
 The Shelburne Vineyard is perfect for some wine tasting, and you can even tour the vineyard.
 Shelburne Farms and the Shelburne Museum are also great attractions to visit while traveling here.

 There are so many unique places to visit in Vermont!
 Honestly, summer in Vermont is the perfect time to visit if you love outdoor activities.
-This state is filled with epic hikes, viewpoints, and even rich history.
+This state is filled with epic hikes, waterfalls, lakes, views, and cool historic sites.

 You might also like: